 This test work indicates that the mineralization at Koné is amenable to processing via very simple tank leach process flowsheet comprising single stage crusher and a SAG and Ball mill combination with no requirements for flotation or fine grinding.

-In October 2020 Montage shipped 2.4t of samples from Koné to SGS Lakefield in Canada for further optimisation and variability metallurgical test work as part of the Preliminary Economic Assessment (“PEA”).
+In October 2020 Montage shipped 2.4t of samples from Koné to SGS Lakefield in Canada for further optimization and variability metallurgical test work as part of the Preliminary Economic Assessment (“PEA”).
 Summary results from that testing is shown below.